-WLD 110 or instructors permission
+Credits 5 Lecture Hours 55 Prerequisites WLD 110 or instructors permission

-WLD 121: Welding Process II
+WLD 121 : Welding Process II

 An introduction to welding open root joints.
 Students use E6010 to complete open root corner joints out of position and open root plate tests out of position.
 Students must complete all 6 credits of WLD 121 prior to enrolling in WLD 131.

-6 credits of WLD 111.
+Credits 3-6 Lab Hours 66-132 Prerequisites 6 credits of WLD 111.
+Quarters Offered Fall, Winter, Spring, Summer using the short circuit transfer mode and the spray transfer mode in the flat and horizontal positions.

-WLD 122: Gas Metal Arc Welding I
+WLD 122 : Gas Metal Arc Welding I

-Students will learn to apply the Gas Metal Arc Welding (MIG) process on steel in all positions using the short circuit transfer mode and the spray transfer mode in the flat and horizontal positions.
+Students will learn to apply the Gas Metal Arc Welding (MIG) process on steel in all positions